Highlander

 DM - Well, I didn't know he was a cop.
 I just saw a guy coming at me with a gun.

-Kuyler - [catches DM at swordpoint as he arrives at the top of a stairwell, swordless.]
-Give up, MacLeod, and I won't dismember you before I take your head.
+Kuyler - [catches DM at swordpoint as he arrives at top of stairwell, swordless] If you give up, MacLeod, I won't dismember you before I take your head.

 DM - Go to hell.

-[DM avoids Kuyler's blade and grabs up a length of pipe to defend himself.
-Kuyler chases him back down the stairs to the ground floor.
-Cornered, DM jumps through a window, then rolls across the hood of a police car that screeches to a stop in front of him.
+[DM avoids Kuyler's blade & grabs length of pipe to defend himself.
+Kuyler chases him back down stairs to ground floor.
+Cornered, DM jumps through window, then rolls across hood of police car that screeches to a stop in front of him.
 As he runs off, a young LeBrun jumps out of the car.]

 LeBrun - Stop! [pulls his gun, but DM has gotten away] Damn!

 [DM runs along the Seine, chased by several policemen.
-He runs down the bank to the Seine, and jumps aboard a tour boat that is passing by.]
+He jumps aboard tour boat that is passing by.]

 Tessa - Hey!
 What are you doing?

-DM - [climbs over the railing onto the deck] Sorry.
+DM - [climbs over railing onto deck] Sorry.
 I didn't want to miss the boat.

 Tessa - [as DM sits down among the tourists] What do you think you're doing?